madetech/blog/posts/stylesheet_modularity.md

 Keeping applications organised takes a lot of work.
 Furious bursts of development where deadlines are tight can lead to poorer design decisions.
-The frontend in particular is harder to get right when the pressure is on.
+The frontend in particular for me is harder to get right when the pressure is on.
 I'm writing this post in order to clarify my hard and fast rules for writing modular stylesheets in a rush.